xitizbasnet/Block-All-Websites-and-Allow-Exceptions-in-Firefox-Using-Group-Policy-on-Windows-Server-2025/README.md

-# 🔐 Block All Websites and Allow Exceptions in Firefox
+# 🔐 Block All Websites and Allow Exceptions in Firefox in Active Directory
 ### Using Group Policy on Windows Server 2025

 ## 📌 Overview